Welcome to our guide to email marketing automation.

 Make sure that the email management tool you choose integrates well with other aspects of your email campaign.

-Equally important, make sure the app allows you to report on your custom fields, too.
+Equally important, ensure the app allows you to report on your custom fields.
 Adding data is one thing, but you need to ensure you can report on it and perhaps even use custom fields in Automations and Funnels.

 You’re going to spend a lot of time writing and formatting in the email template editor.
 A lot of email automation tools make creating email templates very simple by offering drag and drop functionality or letting you import email templates from email marketing services.
 Just be sure that you don’t hate creating emails in your CRM.

 15: Do they offer an API for developers?

 An application programming interface (API) is critical for integration with other systems.
 Any email marketing automation tool offering a RESTful API will allow its users to integrate with other email campaign management software.

 16: What mobile email marketing tools do they offer?

 Email marketing automation services optimized for email messaging on mobile devices will let you create email templates that look great on smartphones and tablets.
 Most CRM apps have responsive email templates that work on a variety of devices, but you should test to be sure how it works.